farooquiusman/cs-4641-ml-project/README.md

 This visualization will allow us to better understand how each variable affects the overall property value, and improve our model going forward.
 #### Ridge Regression
+The first improvement made to our linear regression model was the implementation of a Ridge Regression Model.
+Ridge regression is designed to address issues caused by multicollinearity(where independent variables are highly correlated) in linear regression models.
+In the case of our linear regression model, multicollinearity was a minor issue as the Ride Regression addition marginally improved the performance of our model.
+RMSE decreased from 65413.56 to 65397.33 and Coefficient of Determination Regression Score increased from 0.6763 to 0.6765.
+If multicollinearity had a significant impact on our original model, ridge regression would have improved its performance by a higher degree.
 #### Random Forest
 #### Gradient Boosting